drts01/notes/stackedit/presentations/2019-py-pkging.md

 A versioned archive file that contains Python packages, modules, and other resource files that are used to distribute a Release.
 <small><small>https://packaging.python.org/glossary/#term-distribution-package</small></small>

+_notes:
+ - A distribution package is more commonly referred to with the single words “package” or “distribution”

 ## Vocab